🧙♂️ Welcome | The Hermit Way

 🤫 Prioritize the Underfollowed

 In addition to keeping our investments small, we should prioritize lesser-known references.
-While investing in meme stocks may seem appealing, if a stock is widely known, our edge will likely already be priced in.
+While investing in meme stocks may seem appealing, if a stock is widely known, our edge will likely already be factored into the price.

-Focusing on stocks, few players pay attention to allows us to participate directly in price discovery.
+Focusing on the unknown or unloved lets us participate directly in price discovery.
 The absence of institutional coverage is a strong indicator of potential mispricing.

 🎯 Stay Within Your Circle of Competence